Differentiation—the most valuable skill in relationships

 One of the most important steps in developing a differentiated self is learning to tolerate your own emotions without rushing to escape or resolve them.
 Building a strong sense of self means practicing staying present with internal discomfort—sadness, anxiety, anger, longing—long enough to understand what it is communicating.

 Clarifying values and beliefs is another central component of differentiation.
 This involves asking yourself what matters to you independent of approval, relationship stability, or external validation.
-Values are not preferences; they are guiding principles that anchor your choices when anxiety is high.
+Values are not preferences; they are guiding principles that anchor your choices when anxiety or disapproval is present.
 The more clearly defined your values, the easier it becomes to act from integrity rather than fear.
-A differentiated person does not require constant agreement or understanding in order to feel secure because their sense of self does not collapse under these things.
+A differentiated person does not require constant agreement or understanding in order to feel secure because their sense of self does not become shaky when this happens.

 Spending time alone in a meaningful, intentional way is also essential.
 Solitude is not the absence of connection; it is the environment in which self-connection is often strengthened.
 Time spent reflecting, creating, thinking, or simply being without performance allows people to hear themselves more clearly.
 This is especially important for those who are highly relational or emotionally attuned to others.
 Without regular internal check‑ins, identity can slowly become defined by roles and responsiveness rather than authenticity.